-Our multidisciplinary team of medical experts provides state-of-the-art diagnosis and offers targeted treatment recommendations for balance issues.
+Our multidisciplinary team of medical experts at our balance health center provides state-of-the-art diagnosis and offers targeted treatment recommendations for balance issues.
 Our goal is to help you regain your full lifestyle while remaining safe.

 See the Vestibular Disorder questionnaire below if you think you might have a vestibular disorder.

 Comprehensive evaluation is critical in the diagnosis and treatment of the underlying balance health issues resulting in dizziness, vertigo, unsteadiness or serious balance disorders.

 Balance issues may result from a peripheral vestibular disorder (a dysfunction of the balance organs of the inner ear), or central vestibular disorder (a dysfunction of one or more parts of the central nervous system that help process balance and spatial information).

 Key technologies utilized in your diagnostic evaluation include:

 The comprehensive testing at the Balance Center provides important diagnostic information to distinguish between the possible issues affecting balance.
 It also allows for differential diagnosis of common peripheral vestibular disease.